Get to know us!

 A barbecue (grill), especially an open outdoor grill built specifically for the purpose of cooking food.
 A social meeting, including the braaing of meat; a cookout.

 A truly South African word.
-Ask South African expats what they miss the most, and they’ll tell you.
-A Braai.
-South Africans use the term to not only to describe the cooking method, but rather to describe an outdoor social gathering with friends and family around the fire.
+Ask South African expats what they miss the most, and they’ll tell you – a braai.
+South Africans use the term to not only describe the cooking method, but also to describe an outdoor social gathering with friends and family around the fire.

 OUR HISTORY & FUTURE